How to Avoid Isolation in the Winter

 5 Social Activities for Seniors this Winter

 The good news is there are plenty of ways you can stay connected to others throughout the winter!
-First and foremost, if you haven’t already made the move to a senior living community, it’s time to give it some serious thought.
+First and foremost, if you haven’t already made the move to a continuing care senior living community or independent living community, it’s time to give it some serious thought.
 One of the greatest benefits of living in a community are all the social opportunities you’ll enjoy regularly, all without ever needing to step foot off the campus – an important perk during the winter months!

 Here are five other ways you can avoid social isolation while you await the spring thaw: